COMING OF AGE WITH THE BARD

 Apri, 2016 | Manon Spadaro

-As Chicago lights birthday candles, sets off fireworks, and joins the the world in celebrating the 400th anniversary of Shakespeare’s legacy, Chicago Youth Shakespeare would like to offer up our own list of 400 (and more) reasons to celebrate the Immortal Bard.
+As the City of Chicago lights birthday candles, sets off fireworks, and joins the world in celebrating the 400th anniversary of Shakespeare’s legacy, Chicago Youth Shakespeare would like to offer up our own list of 400 (and more) reasons to celebrate the Immortal Bard.
 Sound ambitious?
 Not really, when you consider Shakespeare’s unparalleled impact on the English Language and the way we communicate 400 years later.
 What’s in a name, you might ask?
 Actually, a lot.

 So let’s start off with Reason #1: the NFL Draft, which kicks off (no pun intended) next Thursday right here in Chicago, and which literally would not exist as we know it without Shakespeare.
 That’s right, the National Football League owes its name to, (you guessed it) — who introduced the word “football” in his very first play, The Comedy of Errors, (1589), (also CYS’s upcoming summer production — shameless plug).
 Can you imagine a world without football?
 My husband and 16-year-old son shudder at the thought.

-Which brings me to Reason #2: the Swag Rap movement, and the countless artists including Lil Wayne, Soulja Boy, Kanye West, and Jay Z, who owe their “swagger” to Shakespeare, who first used the term in A Midsummer Night’s Dream, (1596).
+Which brings me to Reason #2: the Swag Rap movement, and the countless artists including Lil Wayne, Soulja Boy, and Jay Z, who owe their “swagger” to Shakespeare, who first used the term in A Midsummer Night’s Dream, (1596).

 And where do teenagers go to seek refuge from their parents by spending countless hours behind closed doors listening to swag rap and posting their snap-chat stories?
 Thanks to Shakespeare, it’s called a “bedroom” — (Reason #3).